eowyn36/eowyn36.github.io/_projects/interactive-storytelling.md

 layout: project
 title:  "Interactive Storytelling"
 author: "Nilay Karaoglu"
+logo: is.png
+summary: An interactive webpage with speech recognition where the user progresses the animated story by reading it out loud.
 ---

 The project explores possibilities of storytelling and speech interaction by making a simple digital illustrated story book for children that animates when being read out loud.
 As a proof of concept, we've built an application that contains 4 frames which depict an event in the story.
 User can control the progress and narrative of this graphical novel using a cloud hosted speech API that recognise user speech input.